 Green supply chain management integrates environmental concerns into its organizational and operational practices, with ports as key nodes in environmental strategies.

 1. The Greening of Supply Chains

-During the 1960s and 1970s, both economists and environmentalists started to underline the role of industrial activities, their outputs, and implications on the environment.
-In the 1980s, industrial ecology and life cycle assessment concepts were conceived to assess better and quantify environmental impacts.
+During the 1960s and 1970s, both economists and environmentalists started to underline the role of industrial activities, their outputs and implications on the environment.
+In the 1980s, industrial ecology and life cycle assessment concepts were conceived to better assess and quantify environmental impacts.
 The pursuit of environmental standards in product development, process design, operations, logistics, regulatory compliance, and waste management was spread over a large number of organizational units within corporations.
-This lead to a multitude of uncoordinated mitigation attempts, which started to change with the SCM revolution of the 1990s as environmental management became more integrated with operations.
+This led to a multitude of uncoordinated mitigation attempts, which started to change with the SCM revolution of the 1990s as environmental management became more integrated with operations.

 2. Green Design, Procurement and Manufacturing

 Part of the environmental impact of a resource, good, or even service is determined in its design phase when materials and processes are selected.
 For example, effective reverse logistics practices largely depend on an eco-design focused on design for disassembly, design for recycling, and design for other reverse logistics practices.